 Matters usually take between 1 to 8 weeks from receipt of instructions from you to receipt of payment from the other side, depending on whether or not it is necessary to issue a claim.
 This is on the basis that the other side pays promptly on receipt of Judgement in default.
 If enforcement action is needed, the matter will take longer to resolve.

-We offer a fixed fee initial interview of £120 including VAT for you to discuss your options.
+We offer a fixed fee initial interview of £210 including VAT and an identification check, which we are required to carry out under Money Laundering Regulations, for you to discuss your options.

 - 01472 240 251

 - 01652 632 215